rx6ru/W2Chat/README.md

     NODE_ENV=development
     ```

+5.  **Add an invite code to the database:**

+    - The app is invite-only.
+You must add at least one invite code to the `invitecodes` collection in your MongoDB database before users can sign up.
+    - You can do this using MongoDB Compass, the MongoDB shell, or a script.
+      For example, in the MongoDB shell:
+      ```js
+      use w2chat
+      db.invitecodes.insertOne({ code: "YOUR_INVITE_CODE" })
+      ```
+    - Replace `"YOUR_INVITE_CODE"` with your desired invite code.
+    - Users will need to enter this code during signup.
+You can change or add codes at any time; it will only affect new signups.

 > **Note:**
 > Make sure `NODE_ENV` is set to `development` in your `.env` file when running locally.
 This ensures cookies and other settings work correctly for development.